 - The Family Support System is available to students and families

-- Your family therapist is your main means of communication.
+- Your Family and Outreach Therapist is your main means of communication.

 - You have access to all staff; working through your family therapist to facilitate the process.

 - To the extent possible, minimize calls to any staff between the hours of 8:25 a.m. and 3:00 p.m.

 - Family therapists may also be contacted through email for brief communication, although during the school day they are with students, and not at their computers.